Does having Lyme disease increase the risk for severe COVID?

 Shortly thereafter, the woman became infected with SARS-CoV-2.
 She was given an “anti-COVID-19 treatment” that included an antiviral, an immunosuppressive drug and two types of antibiotics—azithromycin, and ceftriaxone.

 Not only did this treatment improve her COVID symptoms, but the combination (likely the antibiotics) also cleared her Lyme disease symptoms.

-The preprint, entitled “Correlation between COVID-19 and previous exposure to Borrelia spp.” strongly suggests that a history of tick-borne infections contributes to the risks of COVID-19.
+The paper, entitled “Correlation between COVID-19 and previous exposure to Borrelia spp.” strongly suggests that a history of tick-borne infections contributes to the risks of COVID-19.
 The mechanisms for this are uncertain, but Borrelia’s ability to shape shift, form persister cells, and cause chaos in the immune system, may contribute to this phenomenon.

 19 different markers for Lyme disease

 For this study, the researchers used a “multi-antigen Microblot-Array” (a blood test) to screen for 19 different markers (antigens) showing prior exposure to Borrelia burgdorferi.

 Included in the study were 31 severely ill (hospitalized) COVID patients, and 28 mild or asymptomatic patients who tested positive for COVID-19.
 They then compared the severe and mild COVID patients to 28 seronegative COVID individuals as controls.
 All study participants were from central Europe.

 Limits of the study are noted as the test for Lyme disease has limited ability to distinguish between active and prior infection.
 In general, the researchers compared the markers for both acute (IgM) and prior (IgG) Borrelia burgdorferi exposure.